kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Blockchain Commons Obligations

-- send weekly summaries
+- send weekly progress reports
+- hire personnel to do the work
+- publish work
+- license work as agreed

 ## Patron Obligations

+- pay at the start of each cycle
-- license work from staff on appropriate terms
+- license work from employees and contractors on appropriate terms

 ## Mutual Obligations